gnir-work/learning-python/rpyc/README.md

 ### Start from the simple stuff
 There is no doubt that teleporting a function to the remote server is awesome as shit.
-However before we go an implement all that crazy stuff lets start with the basic.
+However before we go and implement all that crazy stuff lets start with something more basic.

 #### First Iteration
 Allow importing already installed modules and calling their function with __basic literal types__.